kgabriel-hashicorp/demo-root-module/README.md

 ### How To Use
 In theory, teams who are starting out in making modules should be able to clone this repository and start adding their infrastructure code.

+### Components of Root Module

+main.tf
+variables.tf
+outputs.tf
+provider.tf
+backend.tf

+### Module Ownership

+It is mandatory that there's a CODEOWNERS file and there's a valid user or teams GitHub account specified.
+Apart from PR approvals, this is also ensures that the module has an owner.

 ## Release Management / Getting New Versions